Playing now

 The ideal inventory turnover ratio depends on various factors, including industry norms, business models, and product types.

-Generally, a balanced turnover ratio, as determined by comparing to industry benchmarks and company historical data, indicates good inventory management without overstocking or frequent stockouts.
+Generally, a balanced turnover ratio, as determined by comparing your case to industry benchmarks and company historical data, indicates good inventory management without overstocking or frequent stockouts.

 Overstocking can lead to excess carrying costs, such as storage fees, insurance, and potential obsolescence.